imixs/imixs-cloud/doc/COCKROACH.md

 # Cockraoch

 The [CockroachDB](https://www.cockroachlabs.com/) is a distributed SQL database with a build in replication mechanism.
+The database can be used as a central database cluster running as part of the Imixs-Cloud.

-This means that the data is replicated over several nodes in a database cluster.
+Cockroach provides  a build in replication mechanism.
+This means that the data is replicated automatically over several nodes in a database cluster.
 This increases the scalability and resilience in the case that a single node fails.
 With its Automated-Repair feature the database also detects data inconsistency and automatically fixes faulty data on disks.
 The project is Open Source and hosted on [Github](https://github.com/cockroachdb/cockroach).

-## ACIC Transactions

-CockroachDB fully supports distributed ACID transactions.
-This means guaranteed atomicity, isolation, consistency, and durability of data.
-This allows CockroachDB to be used in combination with Jakarta EE and JPA.
-Supporting the PostgreSQL wire protocol, CockroachDB can be used out of the box for the Java Enterprise Applications and Microservices using the standard PostgresSQL JDBC driver.

 ## Web Frontend

-Cockroach offers a Web Frontend providing a dashboard with all metrics about the cluster.
+Cockroach provides a Web Frontend with a dashboard to monitor all metrics about the running database cluster.

 <img src="images/cockroach-screen-01-768x451.png" />